nasa-jpl/ION-DTN/SUBSECOND_OWLT.md

 # Subsecond OWLT fork

 This branch is an experimental, backward-syntax-compatible extension of ION Open Source 4.2.0-b.
-It addresses OWLT precision without changing contact start and stop timestamps.
+The two committed OWLT changes address range precision independently of the later contact-timeline work documented in `SUBSECOND_CONTACT.md`.

 ## Supported milestone